temizna/ProgesteromicsR/README.md

 # ProgesteromicsR

-**ProgesterimicsRR** is a comprehensive Shiny-based application for end-to-end RNA-Seq data analysis of over 200 breast cancer cancer cell lines.
+**ProgesteromicsR** is a comprehensive Shiny-based application for end-to-end RNA-Seq data analysis of over 200 breast cancer cancer cell lines.
 The data comes preloaded.
-It provides an interactive GUI for both novice and advanced users to perform quality control, normalization, differential expression, pathway analysis, and gene set enrichment analysis (GSEA) with minimal coding.
+It provides an interactive GUI for both novice and advanced users to perform quality control, normalization, differential expression, pathway analysis, and gene set enrichment analysis (GSEA) with no coding experience.
 ## ✨ Features

 - **Data Input**